Mariyam Azza: 2005–16: Debut and breakthrough

-2017–present: Commercial success
+2017–22: Commercial success and web series

 In 2017, Azza established herself as a leading actress of contemporary Maldivian cinema by featuring in four of the top-grossing productions of the year.
 Her first release of the year was the Ali Shifau-directed romantic comedy Mee Loaybakee alongside Mohamed Jumayyil.
 At the time of release, the film held the record of being the Maldivian film featuring the largest cast onscreen.
 The film tells the story of ex-lovers sliding into the friend zone, and the envy and diffidence they experience amidst a convoluted love-triangle.
 In the film, she played the role of Lam, an insecure friend of Ishan - her ex-boyfirend.
 The film and Azza's performance received mixed reviews, with Aishath Maaha of Avas calling her performance "a drawback from her previous films".
 The film emerged as one of the highest grossing Maldivian films of 2017.
 She next featured alongside an ensemble cast including Yoosuf Shafeeu, Mohamed Manik, Ahmed Saeed and Ali Seezan in another romantic comedy film Naughty 40 which was directed by Shafeeu.
 The film revolves around three friends, Ashwanee, Ahsan and Ajwad (Played by Shafeeu, Saeed and Manik respectively) who are single and having a youthful outlook, in spite of being in their forties.
 She featured in dual roles - Ziyana, a woman who gets impregnated after being sexually assaulted, and later as Ashwa, the daughter of Ziyana, an introverted daughter who meets her father after nineteen years.
 The film met with both critical and commercial success, emerging as one of the highest grossing Maldivian films of 2017.

 Abdul Faththaah's romantic drama Hahdhu was Azza's next film release.
 She was paid MVR50,000 for the role in the film, becoming the highest-paid actress in the Maldivian film industry alongside Niuma Mohamed for her work in Niuma.
 The film touched upon controversial issues in the Maldives including the depiction of flogging and also shines a light on mental health by featuring an attempted suicide.
 Azza played the role of Yusra, an acquiescent and talkative young woman whose life changes with an extramarital affair.
 A reviewer from Avas wrote: "The transition from being loquacious to reticent, she played the character whole-heatedly saddening the audience with absolute emotions".
 The film opened to mixed reviews from critics though it emerged as one of the highest grossing Maldivian films of the year.